mitch344/BedrockServerManager/README.md

 ![Wiki (Images & Tutorial)](https://github.com/mitch344/Minecraft-BedrockServerManager/wiki)

 ## Key Features
-Install the latest server software, statup the server on machine boot, check for updates periodically, and update if there are updates.
+Install the latest server software, statup the server on machine boot and automatic updates keeping you server up to date with clients.

 ## Dependencies